fixm-ccb/fixm-user-manual-4.3.0-testing/docs/how-to-create-application/create-templates.md

 We will begin with class attributes.
-If desired, attributes can be added by following the steps listed in [Add an Attribute to a Class](#add-an-attribute-to-a-class), being sure to replicate the values used by the attributes in the class you are restricting.
+If desired, attributes can be added by following the steps listed in [Add an Attribute to a Class](/how-to-create-application/create-application-content?id=add-an-attribute-to-a-class), being sure to replicate the values used by the attributes in the class you are restricting.
 However, the steps listed below can be used as a shortcut that should make adding the attributes both easier and less error prone.